-average (Includes NoMa, SW waterfront, Navy Yard, Georgetown West End, Mount Vernon)
+Navy Yard, Georgetown West End,

+Mount Vernon)

-The Housing in Downtown program, will help deliver 90% of the units needed to deliver on the Mayor's 15,000 resident goal.
+The Housing in Downtown program could deliver 90% of the units needed to achieve the Mayor's 15,000 resident goal.

-Element Program Summary HID Overview Housing in Downtown (HID) is a competitive program aimed at catalyzing new residential development downtown via a 20-year tax abatement.
-The program will be available for change-of-use projects that result in at least ten residential units and includes provisions for affordable housing.
+Element Program Summary Overview This is a competitive program aimed at catalyzing new residential development downtown via a 20-year tax abatement.
+The program is available for change-of-use developments that result in at least ten residential units and includes provisions for affordable housing.
 Adaptive reuse projects, and teardown projects are eligible.
 Program Caps The program is competitive, with available funds limited to the set by program caps: FY24-26 - \$2.5M total FY27 - Total cap increases to \$6.8M FY28 - Total cap increases to \$41M FY29 and Future Years - The prior year's cap, with 4% annual escalation in each successive year.
-Affordability 10% affordable at 60% MFI OR 18% affordable at 80% MFI Geography Downtown area informed by DC's Comeback Plan, lots along either side of the bounding street will be eligible.
-Duration 20-year residential property tax abatement ; an approved tax abatement shall begin in the tax year during which the certificate of occupancy was issued for the affordable housing provided on the property.
-CBE Contracting Required for construction and operations First Source Exempt from construction (required for operations) ТОРА HID approved projects would be exempted from TOPA requirements on the first sale within 10 years after issuance of the final Certificate of Occupancy.
+Affordability 10% affordable at 60% MFI or 18% affordable at 80% MFI Geography Downtown area informed by DC's Comeback Plan, lots along either side of the bounding street will be eligible.
+Duration 20-year residential property tax abatement ; an approved tax abatement shall begin in the tax year during which the certificate of occupancy was issued for the development.
+CBE Contracting Required for construction; Required for operations (DSLBD) First Source Exempt from construction; Required for operations (DOES) ΤΟΡΑ Developments that receive a HID Tax Abatement will be exempted from TOPA requirements on the first sale within 10 years after issuance of the final Certificate of Occupancy.
 Property owner will be required to notify tenants prior to lease execution.

-The proposed program removes barriers that project sponsors identified as the most significant challenges to building and producing housing Downtown.
+The program removes barriers that project sponsors identified as the most significant challenges to building and producing housing Downtown.